spencerbertsch1/AI/Chess/report.md

 always prefers to take higher value pieces so that the board will be in a better state after the move has taken place.
 As MAX_DEPTH increases, the evaluation function is called more, causing the time taken to search to increase dramatically.

+# TODO discuss information about check, stalemate, and checkmate

 3. (alpha-beta)
 The Alpha Beta algorithm is performing as expected, except the move ordering is causing the number of nodes searched to increase slightly instead of